rayalan/binary-adages/content/pages/profile-interview-answers.md

 Yet so far, the complexity of computer software has increased right alongside the enhancements.
 Yes, compilers are better, but applications are often hundreds of megabytes or gigabytes.
 Yes, computers are more powerful, but now we're capable of generating gigabytes of data.
 Yes, the internet allows unparalleled interaction and connectivity, but it also introduces a whole new set of threat vectors for data to be compromised.

-My guess is that this trend will continue -- tools making work easier, but complexity increasing never the less.
+My guess is that this trend will continue -- tools making work easier, but complexity increasing alongside.

 Copilot and machine learning being able to generate code and explain what code does are a really cool capability that accelerates solving common problems.
 But I see them as enhancements rather than game changers.
 First, they still very much need human checks.
 They use prediction to generate likely text; they don't actually understand what the human wants or what the code will do.
 And sometimes they are badly wrong, perhaps in subtle ways.
 Being able to read code is a harder skill than being able to write code, and so validating what the AI is doing will continue to require highly skilled humans.
 Additionally, a lot of software development is about the bigger picture and how all the pieces work together -- something that there are rather poor tools for managing right now, especially non-proprietary solutions.